LF-Engineering/da-ds/uuid/README.md

 # TODO

 The final binary *is* indeed static, but seems to be broken using `alpine` image, so this needs more investigation.

+This is probably due to missing Python data files, that are needed by this static binary.